Skip to Main Content

 Developing a research question or topic

-1. Clear - state the specific issue or problem you will focus on
+1. Clearly states the specific issue or problem you will discuss or explore

 • Too broad you will have too much to cover